This statement applies to content published on www.canterbury.gov.uk.

 How we tested this website

-This website was last tested on 10 January 2022.
-We use an independent accessibility service called Silktide as well as manual testing.
+This website was last tested on Friday 22 April 2022.
+The test was carried out by Silktide as well as through manual testing.

 Silktide tested every page on this website.
 We manually tested a broad range of pages including directories and menus.